jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     touch jane_doe/child_of_doe

+  the terminal_ goes back to the command line

 * I use touch_ to make an empty file_ in ``mary_jane_doe`` from inside ``doe``

   .. code-block:: python
     :emphasize-lines: 1

     touch jane_doe/mary_jane_doe/grandchild_of_doe

+  the terminal_ goes back to the command line

 * I use touch_ to make an empty file_ in ``john_doe`` from inside ``doe``